cashtokens/cashtokens/readme.md

 Test vectors for the CashAddress format have been [standardized and widely used since 2017](https://github.com/bitcoincashorg/bitcoincash.org/blob/3e2e6da8c38dab7ba12149d327bc4b259aaad684/spec/cashaddr.md), including test vectors for not-yet-defined `type` values.

 While this specification simply uses the available `type` values, to assist implementers, the below test vectors have been added to the existing CashAddress test vectors in [`test-vectors/cashaddr.json`](./test-vectors/cashaddr.json).
+(For details, see [Test Vectors](#test-vectors).)

 #### Token-Aware CashAddresses